Priyans4475/MNIST_KNN/README.md

 ## 📂 Files
 - `mnist_knn.py` → KNN implementation
-- `report.pdf` → Report with code and screenshots
+- `Reports.pdf` → Report with code and screenshots

 ## 🚀 How to Run
 ```bash